TomasPereira-Dev/TomasPereira-Dev/README.md

 ### About me

 - 🌱 I’m currently learning Tailwind, unit testing with Vitest and how to have good taste with web design.
-- 👯 I’m a very active Frontend Mentor user, helping other people with their projects giving feedback and asking their questions.

   [![GitHub Streak](https://streak-stats.demolab.com?user=TomasPereira-Dev&theme=dark&exclude_days=Sun%2CSat)](https://git.io/streak-stats)